Breeze/breeze.js.labs/README.spDsa.md

 // tell breeze how to get the security validation token for
 //  HTTP POST & DELETE calls
-dsAdapter.getRequestDigest = function () {
+// NOTE: Setting the request digest is not required when using OAuth tokens for authentication.
+The request digest is used when cookies are used for authentication to protect against XSRF.
+When OAuth tokens are used, there is no XSRF issue as there are no cookies.
+Version 0.6.3 of the adapter added conditional logic to omit the `X-RequestDigest` header in the HTTP request if this method is not set. dsAdapter.getRequestDigest = function () {
   return jQuery('#__REQUESTDIGEST').val();
 };